n2cms/n2cms/examples/readme.txt

-A few minimal implementations of N2 CMS.
+Exemplifies a few ways to work with the N2 CMS framework

 HOW TO BUILD